Gary Silk

 As a player, he was a right back who played between 2003 and 2013 for Portsmouth, Barnet, Wycombe Wanderers, Boston United, Notts County, Mansfield Town and Grimsby Town.

-Career

-Portsmouth
+Playing career

 Born in Newport, Isle of Wight, Silk started his career as a youth player at Portsmouth.
-He made his professional debut as a player in December 2003 whilst on loan at Barnet, and since spent much of season 2004/05 on loan at Wycombe Wanderers.
+He made his professional debut as a player in December 2003 whilst on loan at Barnet, and went on to spend much of the 2004/05 season on loan at Wycombe Wanderers.
 He was a presence in Wycombe's quarter-final Football League Trophy run of 2004–05.

-Notts County

-At the end of the 2005–06 season he was released by Portsmouth and joined Notts County, before being released on 13 May 2008.
+At the end of the 2005–06 season, he was released by Portsmouth and joined Notts County, before being released on 13 May 2008.